comunica/Article-ISWC2023-SolidQuery/content/introduction.md

 that can be used for more effective source discovery and optimization of query execution.
 We apply our research to the Solid ecosystem, but these concepts are generalizable to [other decentralization initiatives](cite:cites mastodon, decentralizednanopubs).
+To the best of our knowledge, this is the first in-depth analysis of query execution within the Solid ecosystem.

 This article is structured as follows.
 In the next section ([](#related-work)), we discuss the related work,